-As a global company with users in nearly every country around the world, we are committed to implementing and maintaining a global data privacy program designed to protect the personal and confidential information entrusted to us by our customers, users and their end-users.
-You can learn more about our privacy program below.
+As the global “work from anywhere” company, LogMeIn provides products that simplify how people connect with each other and the world around them.
+With users in nearly every country around the world, we maintain a global data privacy program designed to secure and protect the data entrusted to us by our customers, users, and end-users.

 Standard Contractual Clauses

-The Standard Contractual Clauses (or “SCCs”) are standardized contractual terms, recognized and adopted by the European Commission, whose primary purpose are to ensure that any personal data leaving the EEA will be transferred in compliance with EU data-protection law.
-LogMeIn has invested in a world-class data privacy program designed to meet the exacting requirements of the SCCs for the transfer of personal data.
-LogMeIn offers customers SCCs, sometimes referred to as EU Model Clauses, that make specific guarantees around transfers of personal data for in-scope LogMeIn services as part of its global DPA which can be found here.
+The SCCs are standardized contractual terms, recognized and adopted by the European Commission, drafted to help ensure that any personal data leaving the EEA will be transferred in compliance with EU data-protection law.
+LogMeIn’s DPA offers customers the latest SCCs, issued by the European Commission on June 4, 2021, that make specific guarantees around transfers of personal data for in-scope LogMeIn services as can be found here.
 Execution of the SCCs helps ensure that LogMeIn customers can freely move data from the EEA to the rest of the world.

-Please visit the Trust & Privacy Center’s Product Resources page to review service or suite-specific hosting and processing locations, including applicable affiliate and third-party sub-processor disclosures.
+LogMeIn engages with first and third-party sub-processors to provide and operate our services.
+Please consult the Trust & Privacy Center’s Product Resources page to review service or suite-specific hosting and processing locations, including applicable affiliate and third-party sub-processor disclosures.
 For best results, please filter by service or suite at the top of the Product Resources page.